GAMES-UChile/mogptk/README.md

 TODO: more

 ## Glossary
-- GP - Gaussian process, see [Gaussian Processes for Machine Learning](http://www.gaussianprocess.org/gpml/) by C.E.
+- **GP**: Gaussian process, see [Gaussian Processes for Machine Learning](http://www.gaussianprocess.org/gpml/) by C.E.
 Rasmussen and C.K.I.
 Williams.
-- M - the number of channels (i.e. output dimensions)
+- **M**: the number of channels (i.e. output dimensions)
-- N - the number of data points
+- **N**: the number of data points
-- Q - the number of components to use for a kernel.
+- **Q**: the number of components to use for a kernel.
 Each component is added additively to the kernel set using the GPflow kernel addition operator
-- MOSM - Multi-output spectral mixture kernel, see [Spectral Mixture Kernels for Multi-Output Gaussian Processes](https://arxiv.org/abs/1709.01298) by G. Parra and F. Tobar.
+- **MOSM**: Multi-output spectral mixture kernel, see [Spectral Mixture Kernels for Multi-Output Gaussian Processes](https://arxiv.org/abs/1709.01298) by G. Parra and F. Tobar.
-- CSM - Cross spectral mixture kernel, see [GP Kernels for Cross-Spectrum Analysis](https://papers.nips.cc/paper/5966-gp-kernels-for-cross-spectrum-analysis) by K.R.
+- **CSM**: Cross spectral mixture kernel, see [GP Kernels for Cross-Spectrum Analysis](https://papers.nips.cc/paper/5966-gp-kernels-for-cross-spectrum-analysis) by K.R.
 Ulrich et al.
-- CONV - Convolution Gaussian kernel, see [Sparse Convolved Multiple Output Gaussian Processes](https://arxiv.org/abs/0911.5107) by M.A. Álvarez and N.D.
+- **CONV**: Convolution Gaussian kernel, see [Sparse Convolved Multiple Output Gaussian Processes](https://arxiv.org/abs/0911.5107) by M.A. Álvarez and N.D.
 Lawrence.
-- SM-LMC - Spectral mixture linear model of coregionalization kernel, see [Gaussian Process Kernels for Pattern Discovery and Extrapolation](https://arxiv.org/abs/1302.4245) by A.G.
+- **SM-LMC**: Spectral mixture linear model of coregionalization kernel, see [Gaussian Process Kernels for Pattern Discovery and Extrapolation](https://arxiv.org/abs/1302.4245) by A.G.
 Wilson and R.P.
 Adams and the book "Geostatistics for Natural Resource Evaluation" by P. Goovaerts.

 ## Authors
 - Taco de Wolff